 Alopecia is an autoimmune disorder when your own immune system attacks your own hair follicles.
 This then leads to hair loss.
 There are several types of alopecia.
 What I have and is a very common type is the “Alopecia Areata”.
 This type causes patchy hair loss and can result in a single bald patch or extensive patchy hair loss.

 Causes of alopecia include genetics, an autoimmune disorder, stress, environment, and allergies.
 For my case, I can’t really identify the cause but my doctor insisted it’s caused by an allergy.
 I believe my genes have something to do with it too.
 My father has alopecia but it only presented when he was older not on his 20’s like me.

 Approximately 147 million worldwide have or will develop Alopecia Areata at some point in their lives.
 Well, it does feel a little comforting knowing that I am not the only one having this disease.
 Understanding this, I became very observant of the people’s hair everywhere I go and I found out that indeed I am not alone in this world with alopecia.
-But again, these people I’ve seen are aged 40 years- up.
+But again, these people I’ve seen are aged 40 years over.

-How did you know you have alopecia?
+How did I know I have alopecia?

 The first symptom I had seen was the unusual falling of my hair when I was taking a shower or when combing my hair.
 I would normally get hair fall of fewer than 15 strands doing these activities but this time, 30-50 strands of my hair are falling off.
-I also noticed that my hair has gotten thin.
+Additionally, my hair has gotten thin.
 I tell you I have thick hair.
 That’s what people always observed from me.
 So, I got curious as to why it was happening.
 Though, I just ignored these symptoms for a few weeks and thought it’s just normal until I saw the worst symptom ever, a bald spot on my head.
-It was a size of a coin and was getting bigger.
+It was the size of a coin and was getting bigger.

 The first time I noticed the bald spot on my head.